opensearch-project/documentation-website/_clients/javascript/helpers.md

 # Helper methods

 Helper methods simplify the use of complicated API tasks.
+For the client's complete API documentation and additional examples, see the [JS client API documentation](https://opensearch-project.github.io/opensearch-js/2.2/index.html).

 ## Bulk helper